50 Ways to Lose Weight Without Exercise

 Take Time To Chat During Your Meals

 It may not be groundbreaking advice, but it’s tried and true: portion control saves you hundreds of calories in the long run.
 Ordering your favorite latte in a tall size instead of a venti can save you at least 150 calories per Starbucks run.
 Want more simple ways to stick to serving sizes?
-Check out these 18 Easy Ways to Control Your Portion Sizes.
+Check out these easy ways to control portion sizes.

 Take A Hike